TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Docker.md

 !!! note

     I'm not going to explain how to get dockers installed and running, I will only explain which folder structure we recommend.

-    The paths mentioned below refer to internal paths for the containers.
-External paths can be `/<path_to_data>/data`. `/data` is also a valid external path
+    The paths mentioned below refer to internal paths for the containers!

+    External paths depends where you mounted your share or your drives.

+    For example `/<path_to_data>/data`, or even `/data`.

 ## Folder Structure